mozilla/mig/src/mig/modules/scribe/doc.rst

 * Executing policy checks on systems, for example as part of using MIG for vulnerability management
 * Execute more advanced file content tests involving dependencies

-In addition to supporting on-host analysis using scribe documents, the module can also be used to query elements of the host system such as the package manager database for installed package information.

 This document does not discuss the details around writing scribe tests, the scribe project documentation should be reviewed for that.
 This document focuses on usage of the scribe module within MIG and provides some examples.

 Usage
 -----
-The scribe module supports two execution modes, scribe document analysis and package query mode.
-To use document analysis mode, the `path` option can be given to the module along with the path to a scribe document.
-To use package query mode, the `pkgmatch` option is supplied with a regular expression specifying which packages to return information for from the agent.
+Document analysis mode can be used by specifying a document to analyze with with `path` option.
+By default, all tests are returned with a result.
+To return only tests that evaluate to true, the `onlytrue` option can be used.

 Document analysis mode
 ~~~~~~~~~~~~~~~~~~~~~~
 In document analysis mode, a JSON document is supplied containing a valid
 scribe document.

-A scribe document contains a series of tests.
-Tests are typically comprised
+A scribe document contains a series of objects and tests.
+Objects obtain
-of two elements - a test source, which details a source of information from
-the host system, and an evaluator which specifies criteria that must match
-for the test to be true.
+information from the system, and tests evaluate this information against
+specified criteria.
+An object can return more than one candidate, for example
+if multiple files are identified on a system that match certain criteria.
+In
+this case, the test will evaluate each candidate, and return a result for
+each one.

 The following is a simple document example that validates OpenSSL is at least
 version 1.0.1e.
-If this test fails, it will return true.
+If the criteria in the test matches, it will return true.

 .. code:: json

     {
-        "tests": [
+        "objects": [
         {
-            "name": "openssl test",
-            "identifier": "test-0001",
+            "object": "openssl-package",
             "package": {
                 "name": "openssl"
-            },
+            }
+        }
+        ],
+        "tests": [
+        {
+            "test": "openssl test",
+            "object": "openssl-package",
             "evr": {
                 "operation": "<",
                 "value": "1.0.1e"